-Hannah Luetke-Stahlman is a Senior Strategist in Population Health at Cerner Corporation with responsibility for the company’s advanced illness and community care management solution strategies.
+Hannah Luetke-Stahlman is the Lead Palliative Care Strategist in Population Health at Cerner Corporation.
 Cerner is the second largest health information technology company in the country with an annual revenue of 5.1 billion dollars.
 The solution offerings she oversees analyze data to inform decision-making, identify at-risk patients, standardize processes and provide a longitudinal care plan to improve quality of life for patients and caregivers.
 She is passionate about the importance of end-of-life conversations and is working to improve electronic advance care planning documentation across the continuum of care.
 Her work on developing an electronic identification algorithm to early identify patients who could benefit from palliative care services has been presented at multiple national conferences and published in The Journal of Pain and Symptom Management.
 Prior to Cerner, Hannah served as the Operations Director at MetroCare of Greater Kansas City, a non-profit that connects uninsured patients to volunteer specialty physicians in their private offices.
 During her time with the organization, over 900 physicians were recruited, over 18 million dollars of free medical care was donated and nearly 4,000 patients received care they otherwise could not afford.
 Hannah currently sits on the National Quality Forum’s Serious Illness Quality Measurement Workgroup and was a 2017-2018 White House Fellows Regional Finalist.
 She received her B.A. from the University of Kansas and an Executive Masters in Public Administration from the University of Missouri – Kansas City, with concentrations in Leadership and Healthcare Administration.

 Why I Applied to be a Fellow